-MURDOCK Biorepository Transformation Initiative
+MURDOCK Biorepository

 A unique opportunity for Duke investigators to use biospecimens for research.

-The initiative enables Duke investigators to:
+Duke investigators have used samples to:

 • Accelerate research timelines